This has been a perpetual problem of every artist: getting the right balance between money & passion.

 7. FIND A BUSINESS PARTNER.
 Find a reliable person that can help you earn through your art.
 At the same time, make sure you learn from them so you can apply it on your own once you decide to separate ways.
 Also make sure you learn the basics so that you are aware and knowledgeable of their every move.
 Lastly, put everything in writing.
 Do your part and make sure they do their part.

-These are just basic tips but if you stick to them and really execute 1-7 religiously, you’re likely to have less stress when it comes to the emotional push and pull caused by financial strain.
+These are just basic tips but if you stick to them and really execute 1-7 religiously, you’re likely to have less stress when it comes to the emotional push and pull caused by the ping-pong of Money & Passion.
 In less than a year, you will realize that it is not that hard to achieve balance, even if you’re following your passion.